 “Nothin’ I’d ever be interested in seeing,” he says.
 “Tell you what.
 You gimme a hand for a few more miles up the road, and I’ll feed you some fresh mac and cheese.
 Whaddya say?”

 Macaroni and cheese sounded really good.
 Before I could stop myself, I nod.
 “Sure.”

 I climb back on the roof.
-He goes to get back behind the wheel, but just before closing the door, returns to the people at the campfire.
+He goes to get back behind the wheel, but just before closing the door, goes to the people at the campfire.
 Hands on his hips, he speaks to them well out of earshot.

 Looking up at him with those vacant, sad eyes, they respond.
-A large, bald man wearing a filthy bloodstained white T-shirt under a heavy butcher’s apron emerges out of the white interior behind the rusty door, holding a large, white trash bag, bloodstains all over it.
+A large bald man wearing a filthy bloodstained white T-shirt under a heavy butcher’s apron emerges out of the white interior behind the rusty door, holding a large, white trash bag, bloodstains streaking it.
 The blood looks fresh, the bag heavy.
 Gripping it with both hands, he clumsily makes his way to them, dropping it next to them.
 He says something to the driver; the driver responds before turning and walking back, closing the door and turning over the engine.
 He throws it in gear, and the big vehicle lurches forward once again.